sahha-ai/sahha-developer-site/docs/integrations/whoop.md

 Your Android app users will need to perfom a one-time connection between WHOOP and Health Connect on their Android device.

 Once the user has ompleted this process, the Sahha SDK will be able to collect the synced WHOOP health data directly from Health Connect without any further effort from the user.

+### Connecting to Health Connect
+To enable Health Connect app access, follow these steps:

+1. Update your WHOOP app to the latest version
+2. Open the WHOOP app and click the More icon in the bottom-right corner
+3. Scroll down and tap Integrations
+4. Tap Health Connect

 :::tip Setup Guide